SarahAbuirmeileh/ComputerGraphics/README.md

 4. Drawing Ellipses 🥚<br>
 Create ellipses by specifying the center and major and minor axes with the drawEllipse method.

+5. Clipping Lines 📏<br>
+   Added functionality for clipping lines using the Cohen-Sutherland algorithm

+6. Filling Convex Polygons  🎨🖌<br>
+Filling convex and H-convex polygons using scanline filling technique.

 <br><br>

 ## Drawing a Table Lamp 💡🛋️